StarRocks/starrocks/docs/en/deployment/helm.md

    1. Deployment with default configurations

       Run the following command to deploy the StarRocks Operator and the StarRocks cluster which consists of one FE and one BE:
+   > Tip
+   >
+   > The default `values.yaml` is configured to deploy:
+   > - The operator pod with 1/2CPU and 0.8GB RAM
+   > - One FE with 4GB RAM, 4 cores, and 15Gi disk
+   > - One BE with 4GB RAM, 4 cores, and 1Ti disk
+   >
+   > If you do not have these resources available in your Kubernetes cluster then skip to the **Deployment with custom configurations** section and adjust the resources.

       ```Bash
       $ helm install starrocks starrocks-community/kube-starrocks